Vinnie Dombroski: Crud, Spys4Darwin, and the Orbitsuns

-In 2000, Dombroski and Sponge guitarist Joey Mazzola recruited bassist Robby Graham along with former Sponge drummer Jimmy Paluzzi to form the side project group Crud.
+While Sponge was on hiatus in 2000, Dombroski and Sponge guitarist Joey Mazzola recruited bassist Robby Graham along with former Sponge drummer Jimmy Paluzzi to form the side project group Crud.
 In 2001, Dombroski was invited by Alice in Chains drummer Sean Kinney to jam with him in Seattle, along with bandmate Mike Inez on bass and Queensrÿche guitarist Chris DeGarmo.
 The supergroup independently recorded and released an EP entitled Microfish under the name Spys4Darwin.
-They performed at Endfest on August 4, 2001 and continued working together into the following year.
+They performed at Endfest on August 4, 2001, and continued working together into the following year.
 Around this time, Dombroski also began performing and recording music with the side project the Orbitsuns.
 It was also around this time that members of Crud (Dombroski, Mazzola, Paluzzi, and Graham) began performing as Sponge, but only for a handful of local shows.
 Dombroski and Mazzola then created a new solidified lineup of Sponge consisting of drummer Billy Adams, guitarist Kurt Marschke, and bassist Tim Krukowski.

-The Lucid
+Diamondbuck and The Lucid

-Dombroski joined the Lucid as the singer in 2020.
+Diamondbuck released their debut album in 2018 and Dombroski joined the Lucid as the vocalist in 2020.

+Musical style and influences

+Dombroski has cited the MC5, the Stooges, Iggy Pop, David Bowie, the Velvet Underground, Alice Cooper, Bob Seger, Aerosmith, the Beatles, the Rolling Stones, the Sex Pistols, the Clash, Fear, the Psychedelic Furs, and Hank Williams as musical influences.